fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 Even though Sequelize is an ORM library, which means there is little need to write SQL yourself when using it, we just used [direct SQL](https://sequelize.org/master/manual/raw-queries.html) with the sequelize method [query](https://sequelize.org/api/v6/class/src/sequelize.js~sequelize#instance-method-query).

-Since everything seems to be working, let''s change the application into a web application.
+Since everything seems to be working, let's change the application into a web application.

 ```js
 require('dotenv').config()